Sazerac!

 Where it started

-It began as a simple mix of French brandy, sugar, and bitters, served at the Sazerac Coffee House.
+The Sazerac is often considered one of the first American cocktails, originating in New Orleans in the mid-1800s.
+It began as a mix of French brandy, sugar, and bitters, served at the Sazerac Coffee House.
 The name came from the brandy used at the time: Sazerac-de-Forge et Fils.
+Simple build.
+Strong foundation.

 The switch to rye

 In the late 1800s, a phylloxera epidemic devastated French vineyards, making brandy harder to source.
+Bartenders adapted.
+They switched to rye whiskey, which gave the drink a spicier, drier profile.

 That version stuck.